rihm/NextClickEcommerce-/README.md

 This is Ecommerce - android app

 This project build usign koltin language
-Used - Technologis, architecture and  componemt lnaguage - kotlin archtechure - mvvm jetpack component - room, data binding
+Used - Technologies, architecture and componemt lnaguage - kotlin archtechure - mvvm jetpack component - room, data binding